nanvel/cipher-bt/docs/tutorial.md

 We have to add `MACD` and `ATR` indicators.
 To achieve this, the compose method has to be edited.

-One way to experiment with indicators is to start an interactive session inside compose:
+One way to experiment with indicators is to start an interactive session inside compose (create a breakpoint):

 ```python
 class MacdStrategy(Strategy):